 - 6.1 As a result of the assessment in Section 4 above it is unlikely there will be any significant environmental effects arising from policies in the Saddington Parish Neighbourhood Plan Pre-Submission version at the date of this assessment, that were not covered in the Sustainability Appraisal of the Core Strategy and the subsequent interim Sustainability Appraisal for the emerging New Local Plan.
-As such, it is the consideration of the Local Planning Authority that the Saddington Parish Neighbourhood Plan does not require a full SEA to be undertaken. - 6.2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report and their responses will be made available through the Saddington Parish Neighbourhood Plan Evidence base.
+As such, it is the consideration of the Local Planning Authority that the Saddington Parish Neighbourhood Plan does not require a full SEA to be undertaken. - 6.2 The Environment Agency, Natural England and Historic England were consulted on the Screening Report and their responses are included in this document.